 In April, we almost had the beach to ourselves bar a family who were camped out by the rocks and a sole sunbather at the other end, past the café.
 This, we decided, was the perfect place for lunch and a bask in the sun.

-Note: If you come in peak season, you’ll find it tricky to find a parking spot along the narrow road but this was by far my favourite of the three beaches we stopped at.
+Note: This was by far my favourite of the three beaches we stopped at.

 I kept hearing people wax lyrical about Portinho da Arrábida beach.
 From above, it certainly looks inviting.